Nathan Walker becomes first Australian to play in the NHL

 - First Australian to appear in the NHL

-(CNN)At the age of only 13, Nathan Walker packed his bags and moved more than 14,000 kilometers from home to pursue an ice hockey dream
+(CNN)At the age of only 13, Nathan Walker packed his bags and moved more than 14,000 kilometers from home to pursue an ice hockey dream.

-Growing up in the heat of Australia, the chances of fulfilling dream of becoming a professional ice hockey player were arguably pretty slim.
+Growing up in the heat of Australia, the chances of becoming a professional ice hockey player were arguably pretty slim.

 But thanks to his coach at the time, Walker was able to secure a move to the Czech Republic and try out for professional club HC Vítkovice.